 - Support for over 100 international markets.

-Moz Pro is one of the most popular all-in-one SEO software suite contenders, and for good reason.
+Moz Pro is one of the most popular all-in-one SEO software suite contenders for small businesses.

 Signing up for a license provides access to:

 - And quite a few other helpful tools.

 Moz Keyword Explorer is perhaps the highlight and is the newest addition to this particular software suite.

 I particularly like this tool for keyword research as it fits in with the new landscape of obscured search volumes and topic-driven content generation.

 While still sticking to the SEO fundamental of pinpointing search queries to target, Keyword Explorer goes further to suggest new topics and highlight their level of priority for the business in question.

 These keywords can then move to the Moz Rank Tracker, allowing marketers to keep track of their progress.